sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 ### Scope

-The test cases depicted in this document aim to do functional testing of ECN behavior of SONiC DUT as per RED (Random Early Detection) algorithm.
+The test cases depicted in this document aim to do functional testing of ECN behavior of SONiC DUT (Device Under Test) as per RED (Random Early Detection) algorithm.

 ### Testbed